Sr Leone Wittmack: A ministry in the Top EndPrint

-Understanding difference in theory is one thing.
-Living that understanding is another.
-“It is really important that all of our new staff are inducted in cultural awareness for the area of the NT in which they are working.
+“Understanding difference in theory is one thing.
+Living that understanding is another.A really important focus for CatholicCare is to ensure that all of our new staff are inducted in cultural awareness for the area of the NT in which they are working.
 To do this our Cultural Educators have developed a cultural awareness program.
 This team of Cultural Educators come from all the areas where CatholicCare provides its services so they are able to provide the correct information to our new staff.
-There are at least40 different cultural and language groups in the NT, so one size doesn’t fit all.
-This was highlighted this year during NAIDOC Week when the theme was ‘Our Language Matters.’
+There are at least 40 different cultural and language groups in the NT, so one size doesn’t fit all.
+This was highlighted a few years ago when the theme for NAIDOC Week was ‘Our Language Matters.’
 It is the richness of all these cultural differences that I love so much.”

 New and Current Ministry in the NT

 Sr Leone is responsible for ensuring that the vision, mission and values are integrated into all areas of the service.

-The mission, vision and values of CatholicCare are founded on Catholic social teaching which calls this Catholic social service to strengthen individuals, families and communities in ways that respect their dignity and culture.
+The mission, vision and values of CatholicCare are founded on Catholic Social Teaching which calls this Catholic social service to strengthen individuals, families and communities in ways that respect their dignity and culture.
 CatholicCare is committed to promoting justice and inclusion, caring for the most vulnerable while working for the common good.
 All this is very evident in the work of CatholicCare.

 “Working with our Aboriginal and Torres Strait Islander staff is also a wonderful experience.
 Being open to the learnings that they bring only contributes to a person’s growth.
 It is an opportunity to learn from each other,” Sr Leone said.